Understanding Undifferentiated Schizophrenia: Symptoms, Causes, And Treatments

 Furthermore, recent research indicates a link between the gut microbiome and schizophrenia, underscoring the significance of maintaining an anti-inflammatory diet as part of a comprehensive schizophrenia treatment plan.

-Adjunct therapy for schizophrenia and co-occurring conditions
+Adjunct therapy for schizophrenia and co-occurring mental health conditions

 If you or a loved one is living with schizophrenia, supportive psychotherapy can be a helpful addition to other forms of treatment.
 A therapist can help you learn the coping skills needed to manage your condition and maintain your support system.
+For individuals with co-occurring mental health conditions, adjunct therapy can be specifically designed to meet the complex needs of managing multiple disorders together.

 A woman in a red shirt sits at the kitchen table in her home and types on the laptop infront of her.